 Keen photographers will also be pleased to hear that the iPhone 7 can now save images in the raw format.
 The raw file type is prized by pros as it retains far more picture information and allows for total control over the image once it reaches editing software like Adobe Photoshop.
 If you're worried about taking up too much space on your hard drive though – don't.
 The raw format functionality can be toggled off in the settings menu, which means you can still choose to shoot in high-resolution (but less space-sucking) JPEGs.

 As well as the extra lens, the iPhone 7 Plus also features a quad-LED flash, an auto HDR function for greater dynamic range, a panorama mode capable of creating up to 63MP images and the usual burst, timer and live photo modes – that last option lets you capture 1.5 seconds of audio and video before and after you press the shutter (now fully editable after Apple's latest OS update).

 Camera+ has long been the go-to app for iPhone photographers as it offers some of the greatest manual controls, allowing you to be more creative with your images.
 It features separate focus and exposure selection points, brightness adjustment, a range of scene modes, a macro mode and has now added a slow shutter mode for night scenes and cotton-wool-style waterfalls – all perfect complements for the 7 Plus's new lenses – and all good reasons why even the pros might want to leave their heavy DSLR cameras at home from now on.

-Whether you're an enthusiastic amateur or a seasoned pro, getting Apple's newest phone models with all their camera updates is easy with our 12Up programme!
-Simply sign up when you purchase your iPhone 7 Plus on StarHub's Online Store and you can enjoy the latest Apple phone every 12 months (instead of the usual 24-month wait for recontract)!
+Whether you're an enthusiastic amateur or a seasoned pro, getting Apple's newest phone models with all their camera updates is within easy reach!
+Simply purchase your iPhone 7 Plus on StarHub's Online Store and you can embark on your journey towards excellent smartphone photography!